mid-at-coding/2048-trainer-cpp/README.md

 To prepare to make a table:
 1. Find the file in the `move dir` folder that corresponds to your desired table
 2. copy and paste the contents of that file into the `movedir.js` file.
-The arrangement of tiles may be
+The arrangement of tiles may be written in comments at the bottom of the file
 3. open `satisfied.js`
 4. change the list index (left) to whichever tile on the board needs to be the goal tile (zero-indexed), then change the other number (right) to the goal tile
 5. open `seqlistfromposition.js` and find `var start=[]`.
 This should be on line 61.